-If a contracting authority intends to procure a notifiable below-threshold contract, it must first publish a below-threshold tender notice before it advertises for the purposes of inviting tenders.
-While the Bill is silent on where such advertisement might be placed, we understand this to be the equivalent of the current regulation 110 in the PCR which prohibits the advertisement of below-threshold opportunities which exceed specified values until a contract notice has been published to the Find a Tender Service.
+Whilst the Act is silent on where such advertisement might be placed, this is the equivalent of the current regulation 110 in the PCR which prohibits the advertisement of below-threshold opportunities which exceed specified values until a contract notice has been published to the Find a Tender Service.
 The requirement to publish does not apply if the contracting authority only invites tenders from particular or pre-selected suppliers and does not advertise the opportunity elsewhere.